cdac2025/Geo-Intelligent-Vehicle-Accident-Alert-System/README.md

 - **STM32**: Microcontroller platform used for the main accident detection and alert control logic.
 - **GPS Module (NEO-6M or similar)**: Provides geolocation data.
 - **ESP32**: For wireless communication (Wi-Fi/Bluetooth).
-- **Cloud Services (e.g., Firebase, AWS, or Azure)**: For alert management and storage of accident data.
+- **Cloud Services (e.g., Firebase, AWS, or BlynkIoT)**: For alert management and storage of accident data.
 - **Mobile/SMS/Email Notifications**: For alerting emergency services and contacts.

 ---